lyndon025/playtested/src/content/article/2023-08-23-the-latest-addition-to-the-iconic-arcade-run-and-gun-series--impressions---metal-slug-awa.md

 ---
-title: "The latest addition to the iconic arcade run-and-gun series | Impressions - Metal Slug: Awakening"
+author: lyndonguitar
+category: Review
-description: "Metal Slug: Awakening, the latest addition to the Metal Slug series, combines nostalgia with modern mobile gaming dynamics.
+description: 'Metal Slug: Awakening, the latest addition to the Metal Slug series, combines nostalgia with modern mobile gaming dynamics.
 While adhering to the classic run-and-gun formula that fans adore, the game introduces a control scheme tailored to touch controls, offering accessibility for players of all levels.
-It even includes an auto-target feature."
+It even includes an auto-target feature.'
+featured: false
 pubDate: 2023-08-23
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "metal-slug:-awakening"]
+tags:
-featured: false
+- taptap
+- metal-slug:-awakening
-thumb: ""
+thumb: ''
+title: 'The latest addition to the iconic arcade run-and-gun series | Impressions
+  - Metal Slug: Awakening'
 ---

 Metal Slug: Awakening, the latest addition to the Metal Slug series, combines nostalgia with modern mobile gaming dynamics.
 While adhering to the classic run-and-gun formula that fans adore, the game introduces a control scheme tailored to touch controls, offering accessibility for players of all levels.
 It even includes an auto-target feature.